-“The Warm Coast” is the meaning of Costa Cálida, this is due to the very special microclimate of the area, which makes it a few degrees hotter than everywhere else in Spain, and thus creating a somewhat arid microclimate, with less than 340 mm of rain annually: in fact, it is the hottest coast in the Mediterranean Sea.
+“The Warm Coast” is the meaning of Costa Cálida, this is due to the very special microclimate of the area, which makes it a few degrees hotter than everywhere else in Spain, thus creating a somewhat arid microclimate, with less than 340 mm of rain annually: in fact, it is the hottest coast in the Mediterranean Sea.
 This is great news for everyone looking for quality bathing time year-round, and only a handful of rainy days.
-Have a look at our weather infographics for the top 20 Spanish cities, with for instance Murcia.
+Have a look at our weather infographics for the top 20 Spanish cities, for instance Murcia.
 You will get detailed monthly statistics on any month of the year.

-None-the-less, great weather is not the only thing that makes Costa Cálida one of the most attractive Costas for tourists.
+Nonetheless, great weather is not the only thing that makes Costa Cálida one of the most attractive Costas for tourists.

-There are more than 25 blue-flagged beaches, which are recognized by the EU to have the perfect environment for visitors to enjoy, like being litter-free, having clear water, and the adequate facilities to house tourists comfortably.
+There are more than 25 blue-flagged beaches, which are recognized by the EU to have the perfect environment for visitors to enjoy, like being litter-free, having clear water, and adequate facilities to house tourists comfortably.
 These beaches are spread throughout the 250 km (155 miles) that make up this beautiful Costa, it spans from El Mojón, very nearby Alicante, to Cuatro Calas, in Águilas, and is located in the Region of Murcia, right in between the gigantic Andalucía and the well-known Comunidad de Valencia, bordering with Castilla-león to the north, and to the south, 250 km of open Mediterranean sea.

 There are also very famous maritime routes that go to the Balearic Islands, like Ibiza and Mallorca.
 You can rent a small ship and go there by yourself, making for an unforgettable experience of a lifetime.
-If you are not too experienced on sailing, you can go on a Cruise Ship, which will have everything you might need, like warm beds, restaurants, and maybe even nightclubs and bars, if you are willing to pay the price, of course.
+If you are not too experienced in sailing, you can go on a Cruise Ship, which will have everything you might need, like warm beds, restaurants, and maybe even nightclubs and bars, if you are willing to pay the price, of course.